 Step 2.
 Research Neighborhoods

 Step 3.
-Get Preapproved For a Home Loan
+Get Preapproved for a Home Loan

 As your house search starts to heat up, you’ll probably want to get preapproved for a mortgage.
 Once your application is processed, you’ll have a preapproval letter to share with sellers to reassure them that you’re serious about buying.
-The lender will consider your income, your debt-to-income ratio, credit scores, and ability to make a down payment and meet closing costs.
+The lender will consider your income, debt-to-income ratio, credit scores, and ability to make a down payment and meet closing costs.

 Step 4.
 Hire a Home Inspector